EraldyHq/kubee/docs/kube-app-env.md

 ## Overview

-Print the environment for the app such as kubeconfig and app name used with direnv
+Print the export environment statement for the app

-Usage: `eval "$(kube-app-env app-name)"`
+Used in a direnv setup